I Stand for Optimism

 Sadly, medical malpractice cases are almost always catastrophic for individuals and their families.

-It is easy and its natural to slip into pessimistic and vindictive feelings because I know the pain and misery my clients are enduring.
-I am sure people watching this video know other people who just want to lash out because they have been hurt.
+It is easy and natural to slip into pessimistic and vindictive feelings because I know my clients’ pain and misery are enduring.
+I am sure people watching this video know other people who want to lash out because they have been hurt.

 This is the feeling I am talking about.
-As I watch the news, sometimes it feels to me like the world is slipping into an “I hurt therefore I want you to hurt” philosophy.
+As I watch the news, sometimes it feels like the world is slipping into an “I hurt therefore I want you to hurt” philosophy.

 The child’s parents have every reason to be angry every day of their lives.
 When I asked the mother how she deals with her anger, she told me she has a choice: To grieve for the healthy child she wanted or to celebrate the child she has.
 She chooses every day to celebrate.

 What a wonderfully optimistic outlook!
-Sometimes I help my clients and sometimes my clients help me keep our focus on looking ahead, not back, moving forward, not backward, and being grateful, not spiteful.
-Each of us make these choices every day.
+Sometimes I help my clients, and sometimes my clients help me keep our focus on looking ahead, not back, moving forward, not backward and being grateful, not spiteful.
+Each of us makes these choices every day.

-So as I connect with clients, and as I prosecute their cases, I ask myself: How can we move forward?
+So as I connect with clients and prosecute their medical malpractice cases, I ask myself: How can we move forward?
 How can we make things better?

-None of us can change the past, but pursing their case, my clients can move forward knowing the truth and knowing the responsible have been held accountable.
+None of us can change the past, but pursuing their case, my clients can move forward knowing the truth and knowing the responsible have been held accountable.

-My clients do their part to protect the very communities in which they live by forcing change in the policies and actions of their medical providers.
+My clients do their part to protect the very communities in which they live by forcing change in their medical providers’ policies and actions.